Avatar: The Last Airbender (2024 TV series): Marketing

 Promotional poster incorporating several notable characters from the first season.

 The first look of the four main characters of the series — Aang, Katara, Sokka and Zuko — was released at Netflix's Tudum fan event in June 2023, along with a teaser featuring the four elements in the show.
 This was followed by a first look at the characters from the Fire Nation in October 2023.
-On November 9, 2023, Netflix released the first official teaser trailer for the series.
-The official trailer for the series was released on January 23, 2024.
+On November 9, 2023, Netflix released the teaser trailer for the first season, while the full trailer was released on January 23, 2024.
+On December 10, 2025, Netflix released the teaser trailer for the second season.
+On May 21, 2026, the full trailer for the second season was released.

 Release

-The first season was released exclusively on Netflix on February 22, 2024, with eight episodes in total.
+The eight-episode first season was released on Netflix on February 22, 2024.
+The seven-episode second season was released on June 25, 2026.
+The third and final season is set to be released in 2027.